jayanthbagare/kit/README.md

 13. **Energy Consumption Calculation**
     - Estimated energy consumption for each journey from the origin port to the destination port for various shipping routes.

 14. **Order Generation**
-    - Write a program that simulates and creates orders by matching Supply and Demand
+    - A program simulates and creates orders by matching Supply and Demand
+    - Key Aspects and Business Logic considered is as follows:
+         **Forward Planning:** The system works 3 months ahead to account for shipping times **Freshness Priority:** It always tries to use the most recently harvested apples first **Practical Constraints:** It only considers apples that have already been harvested by the simulation date **Shortage Handling:** It warns when it can't fully meet projected demand

 15. **Introduce Chaos**
     - Identify major events during the year that might impact supply, transit and demand (the events can be natural disasters, labour issues, technology related etc)
     - Adjust the delivery dates and quantities accordingly